 The SAT measures your verbal and mathematical reasoning abilities, which develop over time.
 You can register online for the SAT at the College Board's website (External Link).
 Not all tests may be available within our area.
 Please be sure to check at their website for availability and test dates.

 ACT - American College Testing Assessment

 The ACT (American College Testing Assessment) is a standardized test used for college entrance.
 Much like the SAT, the ACT compares the preparation and ability of college applicants from different backgrounds and helps to predict first-year college academic performance.
-You can register online for the test.
+You can register online (External Link) for the test.
 Not all tests may be available within our area.
 Please be sure to check at their website for availability.